amit25bhalerao/Computer-Graphics-Laboratory/README.md

 </p>

 <p align="justify">
-Program 8 • Develop a menu driven program to animate a flag using Bezier Curve algorithm
+Program 8 • Develop a menu driven program to animate a flag using Bezier Curve algorithm.
 </p>

 <p align="justify">
-Program 9 • Develop a menu driven program to fill the polygon using scan line algorithm
+Program 9 • Develop a menu driven program to fill the polygon using scan line algorithm.
 </p>